confusingbits/confusingbits.github.io/content/blog/avoiding-file-watching-bug.md

 ---
-{
-  "type": "blog",
-  "author": "Corey Thompson",
-  "title": "Avoiding the docker file watching issue on windows", "description": "The cause and solution to getting build tooling to work on save again with docker.", "image": "images/article-covers/success-kid.jpg", "published": "2020-11-22",
+title: Avoiding the docker file watching issue on windows
+description: The cause and solution to getting build tooling to work on save again with docker.
-}
+date: 2020-11-22
 ---

 I want to talk about today about a strange issue I've run into with dev tooling not working when using WSL on windows and docker.